News and Events: I Spent $8,000 on a new CharlesNgo.com Redesign

 The migration team is also implementing some other features to help make the site more responsive, so it’s hard to say exactly how much the migration cost.

 The initial budget was $5,000, and you can see that we went over.

 I underestimated the costs of coding the design and the cost of migration.

 So yea $7,607 is pretty pricey but I consider it an investment.
 The site does bring in several thousand dollars a month from various affiliate links, so it pays for itself.

 We’re using WordPress and using the Avada framework.
 This is the #1 selling WordPress theme of all-time, and I like going with what’s popular.

 The site’s still not perfect yet, so bear with us as we make improvements over the upcoming months.
 I figured if I keep delaying it then the launch will never happen, so here it is.

 I have a ton of projects in the works.

-Last year we launched the Newbie FastTrack.
+Last year we launched the a free course (since been re-released as The Ultimate Guide to Affiliate Marketing).
 It was a complete course on how to get started in Affiliate Marketing, and I gave it away for free.
 2017 is going to be huge.

 The most important thing is getting the right people in place.
 I’m getting busier with my other companies, and it’s getting tougher for me to post consistently.